Best Practices for Building a Searchable Company Directory Database in 5 Steps

 • What business problems will this directory solve?

-According to database management best practices, clearly defined objectives reduce implementation time by up to 40% and significantly improve user adoption rates.
+According to organizational efficiency research, clearly defined objectives reduce implementation time by up to 40% and significantly improve user adoption rates.
 Your objectives will determine everything from the data fields you’ll include to the tools you’ll select.

 With objectives defined, it’s time to gather the information that will populate your directory.
-This step often presents the biggest challenges—but also the greatest opportunity to create something truly valuable.
+This step often presents the biggest challenges—but also the greatest opportunity to create something truly valuable and searchable.

 The quality of your directory is only as good as the data it contains.
-There are several approaches to consider:
+There are several approaches to consider when building a searchable foundation.

 Most companies already have employee information scattered across various systems.
 Common sources include: